-EDUC 310: Teaching English as an Additional Language
+EDUC 310: Teaching English Language Learners

 This course will address theoretical and practical aspects of second language instruction.
 A variety of teaching strategies will be presented, along with ways to incorporate national and state standards into lesson planning and classroom activities.
 Socio-cultural issues of language and language acquisition will be covered.
 Formal and informal assessment procedures will be introduced and reviewed.
 Current trends and issues will be discussed as they related to second language learners.
+Credits: 3